The Werewolf Caper:

 We were, however, willing to take a stab as to when.

-Before getting properly into that part of the business, however, I probably need to add a couple of riders.
+Before getting properly into the business, however, I probably need to add a couple of riders.

-First; this is a trip down memory lane and covers the development of several theories past, over a number of stages, which I intend to delineate even though most of these iterations have since turned out to be wrong.
+First; this is a trip down memory lane and covers the development of several theories past, over a number of different stages, which I intend to at least try to delineate even though most of these iterations have since turned out to be wrong.

 Insde this scenario, according to Sirius Black; Severus Snape, who showed up at Hogwarts with a predilection for the Dark Arts and a remarkable stock of homemade hexes and curses, seems (according to Sirius Black anyway) to have been “taken up” by the Black/Lestrange circle of “cool kids”.